 STEIN: Oh, there's no question about that.
 And that's one of the big things that scientists think we're doing that might be messing up our microbiomes, which is overusing antibiotics.
 Of course, you know, we need to take antibiotics when we're really sick and when we have an infection that, you know, really might be life-threatening.

-But we - it's pretty clear that we're using antibiotics way, way more than we need to.
+But we - it's pretty clear that we use antibiotics way, way more than we need to.
 You know, antibiotics are like neutron bombs for our microbes.
 They completely disrupt the system.
-And so one of the things that may be playing a role in our health problems these days is that we're using antibiotic too much and disrupting our microbes and leaving us vulnerable to diseases.
+And so one of the things that may be playing a role in our health problems these days is that we're using antibiotics too much and disrupting our microbes and leaving us vulnerable to diseases.
 And that's just one of several trends in modern society that scientists think may be playing a role in disrupting our microbiomes.

 CHAKRABARTI: I've seen in your reporting that even there may be some relationship between our microbiome and diabetes or obesity?

 STEIN: Yeah, yeah.
 That's one of the most fascinating areas that is being studied right now is that the microbes in our gut, that's the biggest, most diverse habitat for our microbes.
 And the thinking is that those microbes play really important roles in regulating fundamental parts of our metabolisms, including the way we burn fat and store energy, including the regulation of blood sugar in our blood.
 And there's increasing evidence that when our microbes get disrupted, blood sugar levels rise and people are more prone to obesity.

 In fact, there are some really fascinating papers that have come out over the last couple of weeks that showed that when you compare the microbes of obese people to the microbes of lean people, obese people's microbes seem to be much less diverse, meaning they've lost a lot of microbes that they should have, and that might be playing a role in why they are more prone to gaining weight and developing a lot of the health problems associated with obesity.